Evil in/and Stephen King: Essay Volume

 Surely, however, language usages like “very bad,” “atrocious,” and “egregious’” fall far short of seriously encapsulating the gravity—or, rather, depravity—of certain human acts?
 Consequently, the recent Evil-scepticism vs. Evil-revivalism debate has re-emerged to consider such questions as: What constitutes an act of evil?
 How often must an individual commit said acts of evil for them to be deemed an evil person?
 Are acts of evil necessarily active, or is the passive, gleeful observance of pain inflicted on another sufficient to be considered evil?
 Are intention and volition required or does indifference to the suffering of others qualify as evil?
 Is witnessing the perpetuation of evil yet refusing to interject on behalf of the victim when one is capable of doing so itself tantamount to evil?

 The objective of this Stephen King essay volume is the serious, academic consideration of evil as manifested in popular fiction (and the popular imagination).
-How has King framed—and even naturalised—evil in contemporary western pop culture?
+How has King framed—and even naturalised, given his normalization of supernatural realism—evil in contemporary western pop culture?
 Has evil been sanitised?
 Or aggrandised?
-And what might be the appeal of evil to what Harold Bloom described as the post-literate reader of contemporaneity?
+And what might be the appeal of evil to what Harold Bloom described as the (King-derived) post-literate reader of contemporaneity?
 As America’s most popular purveyor of “horror” fiction (or as he himself prefers, “suspense” fiction), Stephen King is naturally the authorial point of reference.
 How, then, is the concept of evil addressed in King’s oeuvre?

 The following list of non-exhaustive approaches is meant to be suggestive rather than prescriptive:

 - Evil as pathogen

 - Evil and affect

 - Evil and free will